FuelLabs/sway-applications/name-registry/SPECIFICATION.md

 ### `register()`

-A user should be able to register a name for themselves
+A user can register a name for themselves

 1. If the name is not already registered
 2. If the payment is sufficient for the duration